sourcedennis/wasm-pathtracer/README.md

 * "Shallow Bounding Volume Hierarchies for Fast SIMD Ray Tracing of Incoherent Rays" by H. Dammertz and J. Hanika and A. Keller - On 4-way BVH SIMD structures
 * "Adaptive Collapsing on Bounding Volume Hierarchies for Ray-Tracing" by A. Susano Pinto - On 2-way BVH collapsing
 * "Stanford bunny" by G. Turk and M. Levoy
+* "Efficient data structures and sampling of many light sources for Next Event Estimation" by Andreas Mikolajewski - On the PNEE
+* "Adaptive Sampling and Reconstruction using Greedy Error Minimization" by F. Rousselle, C. Knaus, and M. Zwicker - On Adaptive Sampling

 ## 5. License
 The included [fonts](https://fonts.google.com/specimen/Open+Sans) (which I absolutely needed) were published under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).